How and why you should start measuring your website traffic

 - Traffic sources – lets you know where traffic is coming from, either Direct (user types in your URL into the browser), Referral (traffic from other sites or social media platforms that link to you) and Organic (traffic that came from search engines).
 This is a good way to track your online advertising strategies and to know the best social media channels to market your brand.
 This will also tell you if your SEO efforts (or the lack thereof) are making a difference to your site.

 - Bounce rate – tells you a percentage of site visitors who left after viewing only one page (you’ll want this number to be as low as possible).
-High bounce rates could point to many different issues, like a lack of relevant content or poor usability.
+High bounce rates could point to many issues, like a lack of relevant content or poor usability.

 - Landing pages – visitors’ point of entry to your site.
 The page with the highest number of entries may be the most relevant to visitors’ search queries.